• Straining Out a Gnat but Swallowing a Camel – Rev. Alex Awad tells what is really happening to Christians in Palestine

-• Bahrain Conference and U.S. “Deal of the Century:”
+• Statements on the Bahrain Economic Workshop and U.S. “Deal of the Century:”

 UUJME Petition in Support of Our First Amendment Right of Free Speech